ShiladityaGitHub/simple/demo.md

-This is the 1st line
+This is the 1st line!

 This is the 2nd line!

-This is the 3rd line.
+This is the 3rd line.!